uniarts-helsinki-art-and-technology/Tools/multichannel_video_synchronization/README.md

 ## Setup

 The following instructions will guide through installing video players.
 For general guidelines to setup Raspberries, please follow the instructions here.
-You should have all Raspberries installed before continuing the intallation to the following steps.
+You should have all Raspberries installed before continuing the installation to the following steps.

 ## Setup Client player: